eyal-lezmy/android-things-workshop/README.md

 There are many ways to add remote control capabilities to an Android Things project.
 Among those:

 * Sending a push, via [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/)
-* Building your own time-machine and travel to Year 2018, when bluetooth or Wi-Fi P2P is officially supported on Android Things (it is not yet, on Developer Preview 2 from Year 2017)
-* Embedding an HTTP server in the Android Things project
 * Using Google's [Nearby Connections API](https://developers.google.com/nearby/) to control it over Wi-Fi

-Note that we've listed here only the most simple ways to implement wireless control capabilities.
-There are plenty of other ways.

-In this workshop, we'll guide you through 2 different ways, an easy one (http server) and one that requires some advanced Android skills.
-(Nearby Connections API).
-Choose the one you prefer, depending on your motivation / time left.
+* Embedding an HTTP server (such as [NanoHttpd](https://github.com/NanoHttpd/nanohttpd)) in the Android Things project

+Keep in mind this list is not exhaustive.
+We'll use today an easy way: embedding an HTTP server inside our catapult

-### Option 1: Embedding an HTTP server
+### Embedding an HTTP server

-[NanoHttpd](https://github.com/NanoHttpd/nanohttpd) is a tiny web server in Java.
+NanoHttpd is a tiny web server, written in Java.
-It can be embedded in an Android project using a single import in your `build.gradle` file (_we have already imported the dependency, so you don't have to do anything_).
+It can be embedded to an Android project using a single import in the `build.gradle` file (_we have already imported the dependency, so you don't have to do it_).

-To serve embedded web pages, you need to create a class that extends `NanoHTTPD` and overrides a `serve` method.
+To serve embedded web pages, you first need to create a class that extends `NanoHTTPD` and overrides a `serve` method.

 ```java
 public class HttpdServer extends NanoHTTPD {